Hidden in Plain Sight - Visit 8 Adirondack Winter Attractions You Might Not Think Of

 Experience amazing scenery and tranquility as you view the gigantic icicles, a chasm blanketed in snow, and unique rock and ice formations.
 Both guided and self-guided winter tours are options; snowshoes and ice cleats are available to rent if you do not have your own.

 There's a reason why many refer to the Western Adirondacks as a snowmobiler's paradise.
 When snow blankets the ground and transforms the area into a winter wonderland, a huge number of snowmobile trails open up to the public.
+One of the top sites to know about is the Moose River Plains Complex, that features 79,487 acres of Adirondack Preserve Land.

 In total, there are about 73 miles of snowmobile routes throughout the entire complex that snowmobilers (and cross-country skiers and snowshoers) are welcome to use.
 The network also connects to secondary trails that link to Indian Lake, Inlet, and Raquette Lake, which makes it quite accessible for riders.